 PPC or Pay-Per-Click has proven to be one of the highest return on investment (ROI) channels.

-With PPC with Google Adwords you can get in front of a very specific audience, in a very specific area, at a very specific time in the day, who is typing a specific search term related to your business… or anything you could imagine!
+With PPC you can get in front of a very specific audience, in a very specific area, at a very specific time in the day, who is typing a specific search term related to your business… or anything you could imagine!
 If set up and managed well, your PPC campaign can be a great supplement to your SEO strategy.
 However, many companies fail on very basic concepts of PPC management, wasting budget on PPC campaigns that don’t work.